jernesten/ogui/README.md

-# ogui - Google Drive Ocalmfuse Graphical User Interface
-Linux Graphical user interface for GDrive ocamlfuse build in python3 - v.
+Depending on your Linux distribution you may need to run before# ogui - Google Drive Ocalmfuse Graphical User Interface Linux Graphical user interface for GDrive ocamlfuse build in python3 - v.
 1.4.21 Beta.

 **CC-BY-NC-SA - License**